MicrosoftDocs/azure-docs/articles/postgresql/concepts-hyperscale-reserved-pricing.md

 ## Buy Azure Database for PostgreSQL reserved capacity

-1. Sign in to the Azure portal.
+1. Sign in to the [Azure portal](https://portal.azure.com/).
 2. Select **All services** > **Reservations**.
-3. Select **Add** and then in the Purchase reservations pane, select **Azure Database for PostgreSQL** to purchase a new reservation for your PostgreSQL databases.
+3. Select **Add** and then, in the Purchase reservations pane, select **Azure Database for PostgreSQL** to purchase a new reservation for your PostgreSQL databases.
-4. Fill in the required fields.
-Existing or new databases that match the attributes you select qualify to get the reserved capacity discount.
-The actual number of your Azure Database for PostgreSQL servers that get the discount depend on the scope and quantity selected.
+4. Select Hyperscale (Citus) Compute type to purchase and click the **Select** button.
+5. Review the quantity for selected compute type on the **Products** tab.
+4. Proceed to the **Buy + Review** tab to complete your purchase.

 The following table describes required fields.